 Grilled Whole Trout in Parchment Paper with Garlic Broccoli

 Cooking fish in parchment paper is a simple and elegant way to enjoy whole cooked fish.
-Whole fish in the market tend to stay fresher longer compared to the filets, and are the meat falls away easily from the bone after it’s cooked.
-Watch your fingers for hot steam you open the package or simply wear kitchen gloves for ease of handling before you dig in.
+Whole fish in the market tend to stay fresher longer compared to the filets, and the meat easily falls away from the bone after it’s cooked.
+Watch your fingers for hot steam when you open the package or simply wear kitchen gloves for ease of handling before you dig in.

 4 whole trout, cleaned (about 1 ½ pounds)